 Optimize Valorant in-game video settings

-Putting everything at all-low in the graphic settings may or may not help you, and sometimes a mix of medium or low settings can improve the games FPS by a bit just because depending on your system hardware some PC configurations are optimized better for medium settings rather than an all-low setting.
-Hear me out, now if your PC is really at the lowest-end for example being equivalent to Valorant Minimum System requirements or not meeting it at all then an All-Low Setting configuration would be better.
+Putting everything at all low in the graphic settings may or may not help you, and sometimes a mix of medium or low settings can improve the games FPS by a bit just because depending on your system hardware some PC configurations are optimized better for medium settings rather than an all-low setting.
+Hear me out, now if your PC is really at the lowest-end for example being equivalent to Valorant Minimum System requirements or not meeting it at all then an all-Low Setting configuration would hopefully be better.

 You can also use your Graphics Card Software for auto-optimization

 For example Nvidia has their Nvidia GeForce Experience software and AMD has their Radeon Software that auto-optimize games when requested or on launch via their platform, this may or may not be proven helpful compared to configuring the settings manually, but it’s more or less the same which might be beneficial for you nonetheless